 A power of attorney is a legal document that gives another person, called the “agent,” the ability to act legally on your or someone else’s behalf, known as “the principal.”
-This often means the ability to decide matters of health, finance, and property when you’re not present or able to make these decisions for yourself.
+This often means the ability to decide health, finance, and property matters when you’re not present or able to make these decisions for yourself.

 In Hawaii (HI), you have more than one type of power of attorney to consider.

 Having the right type of power of attorney and using the correct form will help you protect yourself based on your specific circumstances.

 A power of attorney for minors gives you the ability to sign temporary parental responsibility for your minor child to an agent.
 You might use this document if you are traveling and need someone to make decisions for your child while you are gone.